Welcome To BLUE STAR RECOVERY

 Research shows a strong connection between personality disorders and substance use disorders.
 This is especially true for stimulants, opioids, and hallucinogens, rather than alcohol.
 People with certain personality traits may use drugs to cope with their emotions.
 Knowing this connection helps us create better diagnoses and treatment plans.

-Causes of Co-Occurring Disorders
+What Causes Co-Occurring Disorders?

 • Family History